The 7 Most Critical Responsibilities of a District Manager

 Responsibility #5: Maintenance

-It implies making sure that all the units are clean and safe for the crew and the customers, with all the equipment in good working order, and operating with a high level of excellence while providing a great image and experience for everyone.
+It implies ensuring that all the units are clean and safe for the crew and the customers, with all the equipment in good working order, and operating with a high level of excellence while providing a great image and experience for everyone.

-District managers must be proactive and assertive in detecting what needs to be improved as they visit the units.
-Having this “clinical eye” will help avoid any business interruption, as well as ensure that the people, the product, and the customers are safe.
+District managers must be proactive and assertive in detecting areas for improvement as they visit the units.
+This“clinical eye” will help avoid business interruptions and ensure the safety of the people, the product, and the customers

 Responsibility #6: Marketing